 3. Bank Robbers Send Thank You Note

-Now for a short one.
-Kobe.
-The date was August 7, 1994.
-Fukutoku Bank was robbed for 540 million yen, a sizable sum, but what makes this tale unusual is that the bank, still suffering from the events, got a letter from the thieves 10 days later.
-Thank you very much for the bonus, read the letter.
-We can now live for the rest of our lives on this treasure.
+Here’s a short one.
+It was August 7, 1994 in Kobe.
+Fukutoku Bank was robbed for 540 million yen – a sizeable sum – but what makes this story uncommon is that 10 days after the heist, the bank received a letter from the thieves.
+Thank you very much for the Money.
+We can now live on this treasure for the rest of our lives.

-It was a genuine letter of thanks.
-Yes, we are all aware of the Japanese people’s reputation for politeness, but this took it to a whole new level.
-So, the last three cases included perfect execution of plans with no loss of life, but this is not the case with the next one.
+The letter of thanks was sincere.
+Yes, we are all aware of Japan’s reputation for politeness, but this took it to a whole new level.
+With the last three cases, there were no fatalities due to perfect execution of plans, but this is not the case with the next one.

 4.1948 robbery-mass murder still far from being solved

-He drew everyone’s attention by explaining that he was a government health inspector dispatched by the US occupying authority.
-Remember, this was postwar Tokyo, still occupied by the US.
+Everyone’s attention was caught when he explained that he was a government health inspector dispatched by the US occupying authority.
+This was postwar Tokyo that was still occupied by the US.

-The guy said that there had been a sudden incidence of diarrhoea in the region and that he was to provide vaccinations.
-In wartime Tokyo, the illness was seen as a genuine danger, so no one questioned him, especially because he was wearing an official government band.
+There had been a sudden outbreak of diarrhoea in the area, and the guy was there to provide vaccinations.
+Because the illness was considered a genuine danger in wartime Tokyo, no one questioned him, especially since he was wearing an official government band.

-He handed each of the 16 individuals a tablet and a few drops of liquid, which they drank rapidly.
-It wasn’t long until they collapsed, one by one, in pain.
-With everyone paralyzed, the so-called health inspector casually walked away with all the money he could locate.
-Twelve of the sixteen individuals were subsequently confirmed dead, including a small kid.
+The 16 individuals each received a tablet and a few drops of liquid, which they drank immediately.
+Within minutes, they all collapsed in pain.
+As everyone was paralyzed, the so-called health inspector casually walked away with all the money he could find.
+Twelve of the sixteen have been confirmed dead, including a small child.

-The fluid they drank contained cyanide.
-This was a brutal method to carry off a robbery, but what was worse was that the guy left a business card behind; he left it at the scene.
-The card was marked Shigeru Matsui, presumably from the Department of Disease Prevention, which makes sense given that he was posing as a health office.
+They drank cyanide-containing liquid.
+The robbery was brutal but what was even more disturbing was that he left his business card behind.
+According to the card, Shigeru Matsui is presumably from the Department of Disease Prevention, which makes sense, given that he was posing as a health official.

-Over time, they narrowed this number down to only eight cards and eight suspects, one of them was a Japanese painter called Sadamichi Hirasawa.
-Hirasawa was questioned and requested to provide Shigeru Matsui’s card, which he should have possessed, but he couldn’t.
+They interviewed several possible suspects before narrowing it down to eight.
+One of them was a Japanese artist named Sadamichi Hirasawa.
+Hirasawa was questioned and asked to provide Shigeru Matsui’s card which he should have possessed, but he couldn’t.

-Finally, when his face was displayed to eyewitnesses, they recognized him as the poisoner right away.
-Hirasawa admitted after additional questioning.
-He was caught for the robbery and murders, and when he was sentenced to death by hanging in 1950, he was transported to death row.
-The case is closed.
+Lastly, when his face was displayed to eyewitnesses, they immediately recognized him as the poisoner.
+Hirasawa admitted to the crime after further questioning.
+In 1950, he was sentenced to death by hanging after being caught for the robbery and murders.

-Because, after the trial, several questioned if Sadamichi Hirasawa was really the culprit.
+Some questioned whether Sadamichi Hirasawa was the real perpetrator after the case was closed.
 Everything mentioned was based on circumstantial evidence.
-In reality, his confession was brutally beaten out of him; he was reportedly tortured, and just two of the eyewitnesses recognized him as the culprit.
+In reality, his confession was brutally beaten out of him; he was reportedly tortured and just two of the eyewitnesses recognized him as the culprit.

-Maybe he was speaking the truth.
-Perhaps he was, as he said, a victim of pickpocketing.
+Maybe he was telling the truth.
+Perhaps he was a victim of pickpocketing, as he said.

-Some speculated that the money in his hands came from his side business of painting pornographic images; nevertheless, disclosing this reality to authorities and the public would have damaged his reputation as an artist.
+There was speculation that the money in his hands came from his side business of painting pornographic images; however, disclosing this information to authorities and the public would have damaged his reputation as an artist.

-This tragedy occurred in 1948, yet 70 years later, a new kind of theft would emerge.
 January 25, 2018.
-Cybercrime is on the rise in this country.
-Coincheck, a Tokyo-based exchange and one of Asia’s most famous virtual currency exchanges, fell prey to the largest cryptocurrency theft in history.
-Hackers disguised as authorized users were able to access the system at 2:57 a.m. by utilizing foreign servers.
+Cybercrime is on the rise in Japan.
+An exchange based in Tokyo and one of Asia’s most famous virtual currency exchanges Coincheck was the victim of the largest cryptocurrency theft in history.
+Hackers disguised as authorized users gained access to the system at 2:57 a.m. via foreign servers.

-They went undetected for the following eight and a half hours, taking 58 billion yen (about $530 million) in the cryptocurrency NEM.
-They then vanished.
-This event caused embarrassment for the Japanese government, attempting to establish Tokyo as the worldwide hub for cryptocurrencies.
-Coincheck admitted to failing to install the necessary additional layer of protection.
-Still, much worse, the stolen money was stored online in a hot wallet rather than in a far more secure offline storage facility known as a cold wallet.
+They remained undetected for eight and a half hours, stealing 58 billion yen (about $530 million) in cryptocurrency.
+Attempts by the Japanese government to establish Tokyo as a hub for cryptocurrency caused embarrassment.
+Coincheck admitted not installing the required additional security layer.
+Even more concerning is that the stolen money was stored online in a hot wallet rather than in a cold wallet.
+This is a much more secure offline storage facility.

-This is similar to a convenience shop keeping huge sums of money in a cash register rather than an off-site bank vault.
-One of the strangest aspects of the theft is that the stolen virtual money was traceable online since Bitcoin and other cryptocurrencies are publicly open.
-As a result, the $530 million was ultimately tracked down to 11 particular locations.
-Still, the names of individuals giving and receiving the money remained unknown.
-Although no one has been arrested as of yet, the creators of NEM were able to mark the 11 addresses with particular warning tags for everyone to see and put up a tracking tool to automatically refuse transactions containing the stolen money.
+An example would be a convenience store keeping huge sums of money in a cash register rather than a bank vault.
+Among the strangest aspects of the theft is that the stolen virtual money was traceable online since Bitcoin and other cryptocurrencies are public.
+As a result, the $530 million was ultimately traced to 11 distinct locations.
+However, the names of those who gave and received the money remain unclear.
+NEM’s creators were able to mark the addresses with warning tags so that everyone could see them, even though no one has been arrested as of yet.
+Additionally, they set up a tracking tool that automatically rejects transactions containing the stolen money.

-The most frustrating aspect of all of this is that it could have been prevented if Coincheck had just implemented that additional layer of protection.
-And it’s not just large corporations; most individuals nowadays are too careless about internet security, using the same password for all of their accounts.
+The most frustrating part of all of this is that it could have been avoided if Coincheck had just implemented an additional layer of protection.
+In addition to large corporations, most individuals nowadays are too careless when it comes to internet security, using the same password for all of their accounts.
 If this describes you, congrats; you have terrible habits like mine.